Do Anti-Dandruff Hair Oils Really Work? Know The Truth Here!

 Another study done in 2015 found that an anti-dandruff tonic made with lemongrass essential oil helps in reducing dandruff significantly (4).

-You can use essential oils in various ways:
+To get rid of dandruff, you can use essential oils in various ways:

 • Many hair products contain essential oils as the main ingredient.
 Read the list of ingredients to make sure that the product you are buying contains essential oils.